UnfavorableEnhancer/Project-Luminext/README.md

 ### Making custom content
 Currently the following types of mods are possible to create: *custom skins* and *core mods*

-You can find info about making both in our wiki here:
+You can find info about making both in our wiki here: *under_construction*

-Your finished work should be uploaded to our **official Discord server** mod releases forum and follow mod publication rules which are also described there.
+Your finished work should be uploaded to our (https://discord.gg/XwsQcEUCKR)[official Discord server] "mod-release" forum and follow mod publication rules which are also described there.
 *Other ways are highly not recommended and we're not taking any responsibility for them.*

 ### Contribution to source code, assets
 You could help us fixing bugs/issues or do more complex stuff via pull-requests.
-Design doc and development plan is currently under construction but soon would be avaiable for anyone to look.
+Design doc and development plan are currently *under construction* but soon would be avaiable for anyone to look.

-All source code contributors, would get an special discord role and get credited in in-game credits screen.
+All source code contributors, would get an special discord role and get credited in repo "CREDITS.txt" file and in-game credits screen.

 ## Building
 To run the project you only need to download standard Godot Engine 4.3 (without C# support), which you can find here: https://godotengine.org/download